-Accidental Death and Dismemberment (AD&D) insurance can provide compensation for you and your family in case you are seriously injured or killed due to an accident.
+Accidental Death and Dismemberment (Travel Club with AD&D Benefits) insurance can provide compensation for you and your family in case you are seriously injured or killed due to an accident.
 For some people, life insurance is sufficient, but for others with dangerous occupations, life insurance isn’t enough.
 Like car insurance, nobody anticipates using it, but coverage needs to be calculated in advance in order to be sufficient.
-Taking a little bit of time to calculate how much AD&D coverage you need can provide peace of mind for you and your family in the event of a worst-case scenario.
+Taking a little bit of time to calculate how much Travel Club with AD&D Benefits coverage you need can provide peace of mind for you and your family in the event of a worst-case scenario.

-The purpose of AD&D insurance is to protect your family from financial hardship should an accident prevent you from working due to a covered event or death.
-Benefits from AD&D coverage are paid out in addition to any benefits from life insurance policies.
+The purpose of Travel Club with AD&D Benefits insurance is to protect your family from financial hardship should an accident prevent you from working due to a covered event or death.
+Benefits from Travel Club with AD&D Benefits coverage are paid out in addition to any benefits from life insurance policies.
 The key to ensuring you have enough coverage is knowing how much financial support your family will need.

 The answer to this question isn’t easy and depends upon you and your unique situation.
-There are a few things to consider before calculating your AD&D coverage.
+There are a few things to consider before calculating your Travel Club with AD&D Benefits coverage.

-- In addition to your outstanding debts, you should also consider whether your spouse is employed.
-If he or she is able to make payments without relying on your income, you likely won’t need as much AD&D coverage as you would if you were the sole breadwinner.
+In addition to your outstanding debts, you should also consider whether your spouse is employed.
+If he or she is able to make payments without relying on your income, you likely won’t need as much Travel Club with AD&D Benefits coverage as you would if you were the sole breadwinner.

-- Next, consider whether you have a dangerous career or engage in risky behavior.
+Next, consider whether you have a dangerous career or engage in risky behavior.
 Many insurance carriers won’t cover risky activity, so keep that in mind.
-But if you travel often or if your job is in a high-risk industry, you might want to consider AD&D insurance as a lower cost supplement to a regular life insurance policy.
+But if you travel often or if your job is in a high-risk industry, you might want to consider Travel Club with AD&D Benefits insurance as a lower cost supplement to a regular life insurance policy.

-- In addition to the amount of AD&D coverage, you also need to consider the type that’s best for you.
-There are three types of AD&D coverage:
+In addition to the amount of Travel Club with AD&D Benefits coverage, you also need to consider the type that’s best for you.
+There are three types of Travel Club with AD&D Benefits coverage:

 Enrollee Only: Covers only you